BKepley1/GenreClassification/README.md

 # Genre Classification
-Approach to genre classification using a Convolutional Neural Network (CNN) to analyze Mel-Frequency Cepstral Coeffiecients (MFCC).
+Approach to genre classification using a Convolutional Neural Network to analyze Mel-Frequency Cepstral Coeffiecients.

 ## Required Libraries
 - numpy